-Which tools support vertical line segments?
+The following geoprocessing tools support vertical line segments:

-- Buffer: Only a buffer operation with a Dissolve Type of NONE works with vertical line segments.
+- Only a buffer operation with a Dissolve Type of NONE works with vertical line segments.
 The output buffer polygon is placed at the base height of any vertical line segments.
 Optional parameter settings Side Type and End Type are respected when generating buffers for hybrid polyline features.

 - Repair Geometry

 - Spatial Join

 - Trim Line

 Tools that strip, flatten, or remove vertical line segments

 Overlay tools such as Intersect and Union, which planarize feature geometries, flatten vertical line segments (see the tool help for more information about what the respective tool does to feature geometries).
 Tools that aggregate and combine feature geometries, such as Dissolve, may also flatten vertical line segments.
 Tools that convert between geometry types, such as Feature To Line, may also flatten vertical line segments.